A Survey on Causal Discovery: Theory and Practice

 \section{Causal Discovery}

 In this section we introduce the first class of causal discovery algorithms.
-Here, the hypothetical data set is represented by static observational data samples, neither interventional information nor time dependencies are taken into account.
+Here, the hypothetical dataset is represented by static observational data samples, neither interventional information nor time dependencies are taken into account.
 A summary of the explored algorithms can be found in Table \ref{tab:static_algorithms}.